Professors

 Course Description

-The course will also work to respond to the three key questions concerning science communication and the public, in terms of (i) who are the publics to reach, (ii) why to communicate them, (iii) what to communicate and (iv) how to communicate in an effective way.
-The non-mediated vs. mediated modes of communicating will be considered, putting in evidence barriers and opportunities related to each strand, from journalism to museums, social media and others.
-Attention will be given to the topic of misinformation and trust in science.
+The course starts from exploring the definitions of science communication and the evolution of the concept from an education approach to a more dialogic one.
+It then addresses three key questions concerning science communication and the public, in terms of (i) who are the publics to reach, (ii) why to communicate them,(iii) what to communicate and (iv) how to communicate in an effective way.
+The non-mediated vs. mediated modes of communicating are considered, putting in evidence barriers and opportunities related to each strand, from journalism to museums, social media and others.
+Attention is given to the risks of misinformation and building trust in science.

 Learning Objectives